-This practicum course provides the student with opportunities for supervised field experiences.
-This course is designed to help the student use and further their skills in problem solving, research, and case management within the professional setting of mental health agencies and institutions.
-Prerequisite: PSY 101 General Psychology, PSY 453E Professional Ethics, and instructor approval.
+The Psychology Practicum course provides the student with opportunities for experiential learning and serves as a capstone to previous psychology courses.
+This course is designed to help the student use and further their skills in problem solving, research, and case management within the professional setting of helping relationship field, mental health agencies and institutions.
+Additionally, it provides students with biblical guidelines for implementation of strategies in terms of the helping relations and ethics.
+Prerequisite: PSY 101 General Psychology, PSY 401 Professional Ethics and Issues, or instructor approval.